yast/yast-storage-ng/doc/old_and_new_proposal.md

 The behavior of the old proposal is completely different depending on the value of `vm_keep_unpartitioned_region`.
-If that setting evaluates to true, an acceptable way to emulate the behaviour with no modifications in the current code would be:
+If that setting evaluates to true, an acceptable way to emulate the behavior with no modifications in the current code would be:

 * Root volume